 There are two strands in Administration: K-12 school administration and higher educational administration.
-Educational Administration builds its community around extensive online courses which require discussion and regular communication (but they do not require regional group meetings or summer Roundtable meetings as does Leadership programming).
+Educational Administration builds its community around extensive online courses which require discussion and regular communication (but they do not require regional learning group meetings or the annual Roundtable conference as does Leadership programming).
 However, participants will need to defend their portfolio and complete other comprehensive examination requirements and doctoral requirements, which will require some visitation to campus.
 While the department is very eager to help participants transfer credits into their programs, transfer credits to the Educational Administration program must align with standards.

-The Leadership Programs are less traditional, based on individualized program development, and serve a wider variety of leaders: hospital administrators, business administrators, entrepreneurs, church and civic leaders, etc. MA, EdS, EdD, and PhD degrees are available in Leadership.
-Throughout their education, participants in Leadership must have regular meetings with a regional group that typically consists of 3-7 participants at different stages of graduate work.
-These regional groups provide guidance, education, encouragement, and peer-evaluation and accountability.
-While in the program, participants must attend the July Roundtable meetings (which are typically held in the Berrien Springs, Michigan area).
+The Leadership Programs are less traditional, based on individualized program development, and serve a wider variety of leaders, such as hospital administrators, business administrators, entrepreneurs, and church and civic leaders.
+MA, EdS, EdD, and PhD degrees are available in Leadership.
+Throughout their education, participants in Leadership must have regular meetings with a regional learning group that typically consists of 3-7 participants at different stages of graduate work.
+These regional learning groups provide guidance, education, encouragement, and peer-evaluation and accountability.
+While in the program, participants must attend the annual Roundtable conferences (which are typically held in the Berrien Springs, Michigan area).